Galactic Resource Utilization Space, Inc. (GRU Space)

 Founder Signal

-Skyler Chan is a 22-year-old solo founder: Berkeley EECS graduated early in 3 years (strong), 4-month Tesla SW internship on battery validation automation (thin professional experience), BAIR reinforcement learning research, and SpaceCAL where hardware flew on Virgin Galactic in 2024 (legitimate).
-Kevin Cannon is 'Founding Member of Technical Staff' not co-founder, and Bill O'Hara (Blue Origin Lunar Habitat lead) is an advisor only.
-Solo first-time founder with 4 months total professional experience attempting capital-intensive space hardware is a red flag regardless of media coverage.
-The hype machine (1B+ views, White House meetings, Trump hotel reservation, Fox News) is impressive marketing but has not produced hardware, contracts, or technical milestones.
+Skyler Chan graduated Berkeley EECS in 3 years, completed a 4-month Tesla SW internship on battery validation, conducted BAIR reinforcement learning research, and had hardware fly on Virgin Galactic through SpaceCAL in 2024 — legitimate technical credentials.
+Kevin Cannon is Founding Member of Technical Staff (not co-founder).
+Bill O'Hara (Blue Origin Lunar Habitat lead) is an advisor.
+First-time solo founder with limited professional experience in a capital-intensive hardware category is a structural challenge regardless of early media attention.

 Low Signal